rickysu123/TextProgram/README.md

 # TextProgram
 Sends a text message to a phone.

+Please do not spam other people's phones.
+******I am not responsible for any damages on phones!